ZaidaTek/zmisc/ReadMe.md

     - the 'a' prefix is only to be used in ASM contexts

 ### Variable, Prefixes
+    - the following is a table of commonly used prefixes, in the format prefix:mnemonic:domain:example g   global      scope   char gStackBuffer[2048]; // variable accessible from everywhere l   local       scope   int lContinue = 0x1; // variable accessible only within scope r   runtime     scope   int rPrivate = 0x1; // usually only found inside libraries, with scope limited to it m   macro       scope   #define mFUNCTION(iPARAM, oTARGET) ({...}) // shall never leave a dangling #undef a   asm         scope   "lds r25, %[aIN]\nsts %[aOUT], r25\nreti\n" :: [aIN]"i"(&gSource), [aOUT]"i"(&gTarget) i   input       func    int gCRC32(const void *iData); // func params that are only read o   output      func    void gGetTimeNow(int *oTime); // func params that only are written to io  in/out      func    void gCheckAndCoerce(void *ioData); // func params both read and written to
     - variables are prefixed, usually with a single-letter
     - these are COMPLETELY UNRELATED to the concepts in Hungarian Notation
         - as prefixes should indicate scope and provide semantic meaning, not type inference